HeartlandNetwork/HTLN-BreedingBird-Data-Package/README.md

 Installed SQL Server, loaded ITIS database.
 Created HTLN_Sandbox db.
 Ran join on TSN, ScientificName.
 TSNs and scientific names in HTLN_Landbirds agree with Itis.

+20230310

+Removed Validate component of repo.
+Validation will be included in a separate repo.

 -----------------